bioinf-mcb/polish-microbiome-project/shallow-shotgun-analysis-workflow/README.md

 # Shallow shotgun analysis pipeline

-This is a bioinformatics shallow shotgun analysis pypeline intended for use with single-end metagenomic data sequenced at around 500 000 reads per sample depth.
-It can be used for other shotgun data as well by modifying congiguration file.
+This is a bioinformatics shallow shotgun analysis pipeline intended for use with single-end metagenomic data sequenced at around 500 000 reads per sample depth.
+It can be used for other shotgun data as well by modifying configuration file.

 In the final step of this workflow BIOM tables are generated in [woltka](https://github.com/qiyunzhu/woltka) - a classifiaction tool -, which is preceded by quality control and adapter trimming (fastp), contamination removal (minimap2) and alignemnt to refernece genomes (bowtie2).
 This step is implemented in Snakemake workflow management system.
 More details [here](#workflow-execution).